 I’m not going to argue with the assertion that nutritionally, breastmilk is superior to formula.
 But parenting is like a big bag of Halloween candy.
-Sometimes you get a few boxes of raisins, and it’s disappointing – but then you realize there are still enough chocolate bars and gummy bears to make up for it.
-We don’t feed babies in a vacuum, and if breastfeeding is causing a baby to lose too much weight because mom can’t produce enough milk, or breastfeeding is preventing mom from taking medications that she needs for her health, or making her feel desperate and out of control – I would much rather she choose formula and be able to parent in the best way she can.
+Sometimes you get a few boxes of raisins, and it’s disappointing, but then you realize there are still enough chocolate bars and gummy bears to make up for it.
+We don’t feed babies in a vacuum, and if breastfeeding is causing a baby to lose too much weight because mom doesn’t have the milk supply, or breastfeeding is preventing mom from taking medications that she needs for her health, or making her feel desperate and out of control, I would much rather she choose formula and be able to parent in the best way she can.
 Breastmilk is wonderful, but it is one part of a much larger puzzle that leads to happy, healthy children.

 Q: You run a blog that publishes stories of breastfeeding “failure” and the reasons women formula feed.
 What do you think breastfeeding advocates could learn from reading these accounts?